BenazizaAbdelkaderRiyadh/furniq-showcase/README.md

 - **TypeScript:** A typed superset of JavaScript that compiles to plain JavaScript.
 - **Tailwind CSS:** A utility-first CSS framework for rapid UI development.

+## 🤖 Image Credits

+All product and model photography used in this application were generated using **Google's Gemini AI**.

 ## ⚠️ Disclaimer

 **This is a portfolio project and not a real e-commerce store.** The products are not for sale, and the checkout process is not functional.
 This project was created for demonstration purposes to showcase frontend development and UI/UX design skills.